sageh/HaloAnalyzer/README.md

 (gcc/g++) to compile .
 These Makefiles may or may not work for your system.
 Adjusting them to your liking is advised.

+For more information, check out the README file.

 Author
 ======